argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 * `metadata` - (Required) Standard Kubernetes API service's metadata.
 For more info see the [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata).
 * `spec` - (Required) The application specification, the nested attributes are documented below.
+* `wait` - (Optional) boolean, wait for application to be synced and healthy upon creation and updates, also waits for Kubernetes resources to be truly deleted upon deletion.
+Wait timeouts are controlled by Terraform Create, Update and Delete resource timeouts (all default to 5 minutes).
+Default is `false`.

 The `metadata` block can have the following attributes: